moleculerjs/site/source/docs/0.14/services.md

 }
 ```
 ### Extending
 Internal service can be easily extended with custom functionalities.
-Additional functionalities must be declared in broker´s options:
+To do it you must define the mixin schema in broker´s `internalServices` option.

 ```javascript
 // moleculer.config.js